quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/Materials-Science-and-Engineering-An-Introduction/msei_part07_3.12_Close-Pack.md

 :p What are the reflection rules for Simple Cubic crystal structures?
 ??x
-In simple cubic crystal structures, reflections occur from all sets of planes defined by the indices \(h\), \(k\), and \(l\).
+In simple cubic crystal structures, reflections occur from all sets of planes defined by the indices $h $, $ k $, and$ l$.
 This means that any combination of plane indices will contribute to the diffraction pattern.

 ```java
 // Pseudocode to determine if a reflection is present in Simple Cubic structure